flood-io/element/packages/docs/docs/guides/CLI.md

   - `--slow-mo` Run the script in slow-motion: Increase the actionDelay and stepDelay settings in the test script to 10 seconds.
         Specify a number to set a different delay.
+  - `--verbose` Verbose mode - display details of all commands/actions to the terminal.
   - `--step-delay` Override stepDelay test script setting `[number]`
   - `--action-delay` Override actionDelay test script setting `[number]`
   - `--loop-count` Override the loopCount setting in the test script `[number]`